 Machine learning models are growing in complexity and size.
-Even with model compression, the transmission size and hence time can be high.
-In a typical model delivery scenario, the UE can start inference operations only once the model is fully downloaded, uncompressed and deployed.
+Even with model compression, the transmission size and hence time may be high.
+In a typical model delivery scenario, the UE may start inference operations only once the model is fully downloaded, uncompressed and deployed.
 With bit incremental model delivery, a lower-precision but smaller transmission size model is delivered to the UE first.
 This enables the UE to start inference quickly as compared to the case where it has to wait for a full precision model to be downloaded.

 Evaluation of the scenario is ongoing; as a first step a scenario evaluation description (S4aV230072) was presented and agreed in SA4-e (AH) Video SWG post 125e.
+Bit Incremental model delivery is a subset of a potentially broader set of progressive model delivery techniques, wherein a low precision model is delivered to a UE first to expedite inference at the UE and to improve QoE.
+Subsequent model updates are delivered to the UE and the model at the UE is updated to higher precision.

-In this contribution, we propose a basic call flow for bit incremental model deployment based on the model deployment call flow described in clause 5.2.1.2.1 in the PD.
+In this contribution, we propose a basic call flow for progressive model deployment based on the model deployment call flow described in clause 5.2.1.2.1 in the PD.

-Bit Incremental Model delivery
+Progressive Model Delivery

+Progressive model delivery refers to a model delivery paradigm wherein a low precision model is delivered to a UE first to expedite inference at the UE and to improve QoE.
+Subsequent model updates are delivered to the UE and the model at the UE is updated to higher precision.
+The update may be applied to the model in different ways, depending on how the low precision model is obtained.
+For example, in case of bit-incremental model delivery the model update may be applied in an additive manner.

-The UE Application and Network Application communicate to establish a bit incremental model delivery session.
-The UE Application may receive Service Access information to learn about available services and configurations, including available models, bit precisions and possible updates.
+The UE Application and Network Application communicate to establish a progressive model delivery session.
+The UE Application may receive Service Access information to learn about available services and configurations, including available models, precisions and possible updates.
 This information may be in a 3GPP URI of/or model manifest file(s).
 The model manifest file contains size, complexity information etc. of the different versions.

 An AI model is selected by the UE Application, based on, e.g. model size and currently available network capacity.